If you use Adobe InDesign—and if you don’t, you can ignore this page—you might have noticed the popup menu that gives you a choice between

 Optical spacing completely junks all this character-spacing information.
 Instead, it applies a patented spacing algorithm that guesses what the width and kerning of every character should be.
 To no one’s surprise, it often guesses wrong.

 In this type designer’s opinion, the spacing of a font—that is, the design of the white spaces—is far more consequential to its appearance than the design of the black shapes.
-If you buy a professional font, and then run it through the optical-spacing wringer, you’re throwing away most of what you paid for.
+If you buy a professional font (see font recommendations), and then run it through the optical-spacing wringer, you’re throwing away most of what you paid for.

 Still, don’t take my word for it.
 Compare these samples, showing Equity with metrics spacing on top, and optical spacing on the bottom: